lyonlai/broccoli-appcache/README.md

 		manifestFileName: 'app'
 	};

-cache, networ, fallback, & settings section allow you to add your own entreis.
+**cache**, **network**, **fallback**, & **settings** section allow you to add your own entries.

-version is the function that will generate a new version number on the next broccoli build.
+**version** is a function that will generate a new version number on the next broccoli build.

-manifestFileName will define the prefix of a manifest file name, for example. the default one will be app.manifest.
+**manifestFileName** will define the prefix of a manifest file name, for example. the default one will be app.manifest.
 The suffix is chosen because node-mime will know it is text/cache-manifest.
 When referring to the file, you can put  <html manifest="/app.manifest"> into your index.html.